ODINN-SciML/MassBalanceMachine/README.md

 ## Contribution Guidelines

-The MassBalanceMachine project is an open-source community project, welcoming new users to fork the repository, start adding new regions, or make changes to the existing code and make a pull request.
-We encourage you to contact one of the contributors listed above if you have any questions.
-You can also create new Git issues for new features or changes to existing features.
+- The MassBalanceMachine project is an open-source community initiative that welcomes new users to fork the repository, add new regions, or modify the existing code and submit a pull request.

+- **Currently, uploading data is not permitted**.
+Pull requests containing data will be rejected.
+In the future, data sharing will be supported.

+- If you have any questions, please contact one of the contributors listed above.
+You can also create new Git issues to propose new features or changes to existing ones.